INTERNATIONAL MEETING ON THE QUESTION OF PALESTINE

 ***Note: This Summary attempts to provide an overall description of the International Meeting’s deliberations.
 A detailed report will be published by the Division for Palestinian Rights in due course.

-Document Sources: Committee on the Exercise of the Inalienable Rights of the Palestinian People (CEIRPP), Division for Palestinian Rights (DPR), League of Arab States (LAS), Organization of the Islamic Conference (OIC)
+Document Sources: Committee on the Exercise of the Inalienable Rights of the Palestinian People (CEIRPP), Division for Palestinian Rights (DPR), League of Arab States (LAS), Organization of Islamic Cooperation (OIC)